 Kevin has played and broadcast throughout the world and is one of the most heavily recorded organists ever, having released more than 100 commercial CDs.
 He still keeps a small number of students, a few of whom travel more than halfway across the world for their lessons.

 Kevin has been Organist to the University of Glasgow since 2005.
 He has four grown up children, all of whom have steered clear of music.
 He enjoys, sleeping, reading and wide open spaces.

-Katy Lavinia Cooper took up the position of Director of Chapel Music in April 2015, having been involved with chapel music since 1998.
+Dr Katy Lavinia Cooper took up the position of Director of Chapel Music in April 2015, having been involved with chapel music since 1998.
 Katy sang in the choir as a Choral Scholar and volunteer singer for over twelve years before taking up conducting roles (Lanfine Conducting Scholar, Associate Conductor).
-Following the completion of an MA Hons at Glasgow, Katy completed an MMus, studying with Warwick Edwards and focusing on Songs and Fancies, the first book of secular music to be published in Scotland.
-Katy is currently completing the corrections to her doctoral thesis on the Commonplace book of Robert Edward.
+Following the completion of her undergraduate degree in Music at Glasgow, Katy completed an MMus, studying with Warwick Edwards and focusing on 'Songs and Fancies', the first book of secular music to be published in Scotland.
+In 2016, Katy completed her doctoral thesis on the Commonplace book of Robert Edward.

 ensemble Sang Scule.
+She also sings with chamber choirs Serafine and Sine Nomine.
 Her compositions and arrangements for choir have been widely published and performed, and she was recently commissioned by Scottish Opera to write the score of the children's opera "KidO" (four stars in The Herald).